Missing domain when redirecting old links

 5. Wait 24 hours (or reset the tstamp value in the database to an older date), and the problem will occur again.

-#1 Updated by Jan Bednarik almost 8 years ago
+#1 Updated by Jan Bednarik about 8 years ago

 - Status changed from New to Resolved